Victor Caratini Player Props: Brewers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fifth in the league.
+- The Blue Jays pitching staff is fourth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Blue Jays have a 3.95 team ERA that ranks ninth among all MLB pitching staffs.
+- The Blue Jays have a 3.95 team ERA that ranks ninth among all league pitching staffs.

-- The Blue Jays rank 24th in baseball in home runs surrendered (73 total, 1.3 per game).
+- The Blue Jays rank 25th in baseball in home runs given up (74 total, 1.3 per game).

-- Manoah makes the start for the Blue Jays, his 12th of the season.
-He is 1-5 with a 5.53 ERA and 46 strikeouts in 53 2/3 innings pitched.
+- Gausman gets the start for the Blue Jays, his 12th of the season.
+He is 3-3 with a 3.03 ERA and 89 strikeouts in 68 1/3 innings pitched.

-- The righty's most recent time out was on Thursday against the Tampa Bay Rays, when he threw three innings, surrendering four earned runs while allowing three hits.
+- In his most recent appearance on Saturday against the Minnesota Twins, the right-hander went 5 1/3 innings, giving up one earned run while surrendering four hits.

-- The 25-year-old has a 5.53 ERA and 7.7 strikeouts per nine innings across 11 games this season, while giving up a batting average of .274 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.